Skand18/Skand18/README.md

  - I am Skand , a programming enthusiast.

--  I’m currently woking as a Software Engineer at Baaz Bikes
+-  I’m currently woking as a SWE at Baaz Bikes

--  I have previously interned at Baaz Bikes, Digital Product School, Microsoft
+-  I have previously interned at Digital Product School, Microsoft

 -  How to reach me **skandk61@gmail.com**